What is Too Damn Easy About? This cash gifting, pyramid scheme “opportunity” is a bizarre one you need to see to believe.

 So What is Cash Gifting?
 Are There Cash Gifting Programs that Work?

 What is cash gifting?
 Cash gifting dates back way before the internet.
-Yes, there was a world that existed before the internet.
+(Yes, kids, there was this whole crazy, black and white world that actually existed before the internet.)

 Cash “gifting” is a popular pyramid scheme where money is exchanged, but there is no actual service rendered.
 This is what makes pyramid schemes illegal.
 Instead, payments are promised for enrolling others into the same scheme.